 Finally, in a 2007 piece of scientific research[iv] the conclusion was that:

 “This line of research may have important therapeutic implications as there are indications that L-arginine augments the effects of exercise training on insulin sensitivity and capillary growth in muscles.”

-It is difficult to make broad sweeping statement in regard to AAKG benefits.
-However, generally speaking the research seems to indicate L-Arginine Alpha-Ketoglutarate benefits the increase of blood flow to the muscles, that in some Arginine Alpha-Ketoglutarate studies it improved muscular endurance and may have more potential when combined with other amino acids.
+It is difficult to make a broad sweeping statement in regard to AAKG benefits.
+However, generally speaking, the research seems to indicate L-Arginine Alpha-Ketoglutarate benefits the increase of blood flow to the muscles, that in some Arginine Alpha-Ketoglutarate studies it improved muscular endurance and may have more potential when combined with other amino acids.
 An example of this was research done by Stevenson back in 2000[v] where AAKG supplement was combined with other amino acids and it helped with muscular recovery.

 L-Arginine AKG is available in either powder form or capsules.
 L-Arginine Alpha Ketoglutarate dosage capsules may be found in 1000 mg sizes and up to 3000 mg are consumed on a daily basis.

-[i] M Mario Ciocca, MD, Medication and Supplement Use by Athletes, Department of Sports Medicine, University of North Carolina at Chapel Hill
+[i] M Mario Ciocca, MD, Medication and Supplement Use by Athletes, Department of Sports Medicine, the University of North Carolina at Chapel Hill

 [ii] Alvares, T.S., et.al (2012)Acute l-arginine supplementation increases muscle blood volume but not strength performance, Appl Physiol Nutr Metab.;37(1):115-26